 Report Compares Minority 12th-Graders' Skills to 13-Year-Old White Students

-A study by Education Trust says that on average, African-American and Latino high schoolers' math and reading performance is falling, despite elementary and middle school gains.
+A study by Education Trust says that on average, African-American and Latino high school seniors perform math and read at the same level of their 13-year-old white counterparts.

 Despite some signs of progress in lifting minority elementary and middle school student achievement levels, a recent report is comparing the math and reading skills of African-American and Latino high school seniors to 13-year-old white students.